-3. PENSION PLANS
+2. PENSION PLANS

-Project employees are budgeted in the Ramsey County Public Health Department and pension plan contributions are reported by the County.
+Project employees are budgeted in the Saint-Paul-Ramsey County Department of Public Health and pension plan contributions are reported by Ramsey County.

-4. RISK MANAGEMENT
+3. RISK MANAGEMENT

-The Resource Recovery Project is exposed to various risks of loss related to torts; theft of, damage to, or destruction of assets; errors or omissions; or natural disasters.
-The Resource Recovery Project is a member of the Minnesota Counties Insurance Trust (MCIT) to cover property and casualty liabilities.
+The Project is exposed to various risks of loss related to torts; theft of, damage to, or destruction of assets; errors or omissions; or natural disasters.
+The Project is a member of the Minnesota Counties Insurance Trust (MCIT) to cover property and casualty liabilities.

-For liabilities, the Resource Recovery Project carries commercial insurance.
-The Resource Recovery Project has not reduced insurance coverage in the past year and has not had settlements in excess of insurance coverage in any of the past three years.
+For liabilities, the Project carries commercial insurance.
+The Project has not reduced insurance coverage in the past year and has not had settlements in excess of insurance coverage in any of the past three years.

-Employees of the Resource Recovery Project are employees of the Saint Paul - Ramsey County Department of Public Health, a department of Ramsey County, and are covered for Workers' Compensation claims by Ramsey County.
+Employees of the Project are employees of the Saint Paul - Ramsey County Department of Public Health, a department of Ramsey County, and are covered for Workers' Compensation claims by Ramsey County.

-The Property and Casualty Division of MCIT is self-sustaining and the Resource Recovery Project pays an annual premium to cover current and future losses.
-The MCIT carries reinsurance for its property lines to protect against catastrophic losses.
+The Property and Casualty Division of MCIT is self-sustaining and the Project pays an annual premium to cover current and future losses.
+The

+MCIT carries reinsurance for its property lines to protect against catastrophic losses.
 Should the MCIT Property and Casualty Division liabilities exceed assets, MCIT may assess the Project in a method and amount to be determined by MCIT.

-5. FINANCIAL CONDITION
+4. FINANCIAL CONDITION

-The 2013 budget assumed 300,000 tons of waste deliveries at the Newport Resource Recovery Facility.
+The 2014 budget assumed 300,000 tons of waste deliveries at the Facility.
 Each County is responsible for financing its share of the budgeted \$8,400,000 in hauler rebates.
 The rebates are \$28 per ton of Ramsey/Washington County waste they deliver to the facility, following application for a rebate and verification by the Project.
 The agreement calls for RRT to contract with haulers and landfills directly so the Project does not contract with haulers.

-In 2013, in addition to the hauler rebates discussed above, a food rescue program was included in the 2013 budget at \$40,000 and \$964,000 was budgeted for an organics management program.
-The total processing service budget was \$9,404,000 calculated as follows:
+In 2014, in addition to the hauler rebates discussed above, a food rescue program was included in the 2014 budget at \$40,000 and \$1,045,500 was budgeted for an organics management program.
+The total processing service budget was \$8,400,000 calculated as follows:

-Ramsey County (73% share) \$ 6,864,900
+Ramsey County (73% share) \$ 6,132,000

-Washington County (27% share) 2,539,100
+Washington County (27% share) 2,268,000

-Total \$9,404,000
+Total \$8,400,000